-New York (April 3, 2014) The Archive of Augustin and Narcisse Dupré realized $351,000 at Bonhams on April 2.
+New York (April 3, 2014) The Archive of Augustin and Narcisse Dupré realised $351,000 at Bonhams on April 2.
 Augustin Dupré (1748-1833) was a celebrated engraver of coins, medals, jetons and seals.
 He began his career in the Royal court before the French Revolution brought him to prominence.
 Narcisse was Augustin's son, and the archive's original caretaker.

 The extraordinary single-lot sale generated global interest among dedicated collectors of coins and medals.
 Offered by the sole heir of the Dupré family, the archive had only recently come to the attention of collectors after hundreds of years in private hands.